Sunday, Jan. 5, 2020

 Elizabeth Black has become a familiar face to Boulder city council members.
 A former river guide and registered nurse and current self-avowed climate champion, Black returns week after week to deliver witty, informative presentations on issues related to local agriculture.

 In late 2019, she presented a two-part series entitled, “As the Headgate Turns” to help explain the finer points of water rights.
 Her illustrative slides and pithy talking points draw appreciative smiles and laughter from the crowd, entertaining even as they educate.
-Her most recent presentation, and the one she has planned for next Tuesday’s open comment, may raise a few eyebrows as well.
+Her most recent presentation, and the one she has planned for next Tuesday’s Dedicated time at the beginning of regular council meetings, where up to 20 members of the public ca..., may raise a few eyebrows as well.

 Black is sharing early numbers from a 10-year soil health study she helped organize.
 The results may be surprising to some: organic farms, on average, don’t have any healthier soil than conventional ones.
 And areas where the soil is largely left alone — ranches and open space — are performing best of all.